TiffanyZhong123/AT/README.md

 When no maze is given, UserOfMazeSolver returns an error message.
 ## Class(es), with fields and methods
 ## Improvments made on V1
--Adding comments to make the code more easily understood -Fixing UserOfMazeSolver to make compiling it simpler
+- Adding comments to make the code more easily understood
+- Fixing UserOfMazeSolver to make compiling it simpler